Meherzan-Gai/advanced-generative/composition/rules/interval.md

 4. Chords can be made out of all types of intervals
     1. All chord intervals are acceptable with this level

+## How to Input:

+1. Input boolean values in a list corresponding to each interval in an interval vector.
+    1. An interval vector is a list of the intervals that make up a chord
+    2. It has six types of intervals that make it up
+        1. [Minor 2nd/Major 7th, Major 2nd/Minor 7th, Minor 3rd/Major 6th, Major 3rd/Minor 6th, Perfect 4th/Perfect 5th, Tritone] in that order
+    3. Example: If you want Minor 3rds, Major 3rds, and Perfect 4ths you would input the following: [false,false,true,true,true,false]